The Effects of Asymmetric Dark Matter on Stellar Evolution I: Spin-Dependent Scattering: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have studied the potential impact of asymmetric dark matter interacting with nucleons through a spin-dependent coupling on the gross evolution of stars.
 We accomplished this by incorporating a module that approximates heat transport by dark matter into the {\tt MESA} stellar evolution software.
 We have identified several interesting qualitative distinctions between the standard evolution of stars and the evolution of stars in environments with a very high dark matter content.
-These include, \begin{inparaenum}[1)] \item changes to the core temperature gradients, which alters the burning rates and stellar structures of low and high mass stars in qualitatively different ways; \item low mass stars' MS lifetimes (defined as $X_c > 10^{-3}$) are \emph{increased} by as much as 20\%; \item high mass stars' MS lifetimes are \emph{reduced} by as much as 40\%; \item stars in both mass regimes cross the sub-giant branch at younger ages and may reach the tip of the red giant branch at lower luminosities. \end{inparaenum} We find that strict energy conservation criteria in the stellar simulation code is crucial, especially for low mass stars with large amounts of ADM.
+These include: \begin{enumerate}[1)] \item Flattened core temperature gradients, which alters the burning rates and stellar structures of low and high mass stars (where low mass stars have radiative cores and high mass stars have convective cores in models with no DM) in qualitatively different ways (\S~\ref{sub:lowmass} and \S~\ref{sub:highmass} respectively). \item Convection is suppressed in the cores of high mass stars and pushed into a shell that retreats from the center (\S~\ref{sub:highmass}), resulting in the absence of a convective hook in stellar tracks (\S~\ref{sub:tracks}) and population isochrones (\S~\ref{sub:isochrones}). \item Changes to MS lifetimes (defined here as $X_c > 10^{-3}$, \S~\ref{sub:mstau}).
+Lifetimes of low mass stars are \emph{increased} by as much as 20\%.
+Lifetimes of high mass stars (\mrangehigh) are \emph{reduced} by as much as 40\%; \item Stars in both mass regimes cross the sub-giant branch at younger ages (\S~\ref{sub:tracks}) and may reach the tip of the red giant branch at lower luminosities (\S~\ref{sub:isochrones}). \end{enumerate} Our results are consistent with previous work that considered similar ADM properties using a variety of stellar evolution codes, and we extend the field by considering the full range of ADM environments likely to exist in the universe and the range of affected stellar masses.

+Finally, we find that strict energy conservation criteria in the stellar simulation code is crucial for a proper accounting of the effects on low mass stars with large amounts of ADM so as not to trigger large, nonphysical, self-reinforcing oscillations throughout the star (\S~\ref{sub:lowmass}).